sangwal/twig/README.md

 ### Guidelines to enter classwise timetable

 Now you have to allot subjects to teachers on specific days and periods by filling in cells of the `CLASSWISE` sheet.
 We follow a set format `SUBJECT (DAYS) TEACHER` (e.g., `MATH (1-3, 5) SK`) format.
-Multiple lines can be inserted in a cell using `ALT+ENTER` (or `CTRL+ENTER`) combination.
+Multiple lines can be inserted in a cell using `ALT+ENTER` combination in MS Excel (or `CTRL+ENTER` in LibreCalc).
 The `SUBJECT` can contain alphabets and hyphens.
 The `TEACHER` is usually a two letter short name (e.g., `SK` for `Sunil Kumar`) for a teacher.
 If you want to put two or more teachers in a class at the same time, you should enter one line for each teacher.
 Enter the whole classwise timetable following above guidelines.
 Now save the workbook by giving it a convenient name such as `Timetable.xlsx` and close the workbook.

 Once the timetable has been entered for all the classes, you are ready to run `twig.py`.